 |Download:||Mutant Sounds HTML Archive (2014) [ZIP: HTML, 140MB]|

 Within this catalogue, on February 1st, 2008, Mutant Sounds released a digital version of the incomparable album, Awake in th Red Desert, recorded by bill bissett and th Mandan Massacre in 1968.
 At the time, I ran a pseudo-anonymous blog in between audio engineering sessions for PennSound, where I had recently become an editor.
 I downloaded the album immediately, as part of a habitual requisition session among the various music blogs I followed.
 Before the “filter bubble” of social media encapsulated the navigable internet, these sessions were a mode of discovery within an enigmatic and unpredictable network.
 Like many of the untold numbers of collectors exploiting the releases shared by Mutant Sounds, my private collection grew within the contours of my own interests.
 Unlike the stable collections of PennSound, UbuWeb, or SpokenWeb, these releases came to exist only as a dispersed set of objects on hard drives accumulating diverse sets of materials in unknowable configurations.
 In my own collection, Awake in th Red Desert arrived as a RAR archive file.
 The decompressed folder was saved to my general “Music Library” folder and the RAR file was discarded.
 Duplicate copies of the album were placed in two adjacent folders: the first, for potential upload to PennSound; the second, in a database structured for the collaborative Endless Nameless project I published with James Hoff at the time.
 Endless Nameless organized digital objects by their original publishers to produce a series of limited edition hard drives.
 In this instance, I made a new folder entitled “See/Hear Records.”
-I rechart this activity as it is quickly disappearing in an era of cloud listening and authorized in-application purchases.13 The provenance of other iterations, within other users’ collections, is as variable as the unknown numbers of downloaders.
+I rechart this activity as it is quickly disappearing in an era of cloud listening and authorized in-application purchases. ((Alternatively, it should be noted that in the more radical variant, this activity has migrated to private torrent and file sharing communities like What.cd or the still-active Soulseek P2P platform.))
+The provenance of other iterations, within other users’ collections, is as variable as the unknown numbers of downloaders.

 |JPG:||bissett, from words in th fire (1972)|